MelatonPro/RedesignedEngine/README.md

 Redesigned Engine is a Minecraft 1.21 client made for having good optimized buttons and chill backgrounds for you to play easily with no difficulties to get around!

+# Piracy Warning:

+This client is made with <a href="https://modrinth.com/app">Modrinth App</a> and requires it to run the .mrpack file.
+So this does not let you pirate Minecraft: Java Edition!

 # Featured Mods that are included!
 <p>Auth Me</p>
 <p>e4mc</p>